ericjonesdev/portfolio-four-project/README.md

   </details>

-- EPIC 03: Commenting and Likes
+- EPIC 03: Posts and Comments
   <details>
   <summary>User Stories:</summary>

-  - US106: Approve Comments
+  - US301: View Posts
+    - As a Site User I can click on a post so that I can read the full text
+  - US302: Comment On a Post
+    - As a Site User I can leave comments on a post so that I can be involved in the conversation
+  - US303: Like / Unlike a Post
-    - As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
+    - As a Site User I can like or unlike a post so that I can interact with the content

   </details>